 Conclusions and Next Steps

-There is an exam at the end of the course.
-To achieve a Green Belt Certification, delegates are required to pass the Green Belt exam and to complete an improvement project demonstrating a use of appropriate tools, project results and business benefits.
+To achieve full Green Belt Certification, delegates are required to pass the Green Belt exam - and complete an improvement project demonstrating a use of appropriate tools, project results and business benefits.
+Details of these requirements will be discussed during the course.

 QA reserves the right to improve the specification and format of its courses for the benefit of its customers without notice to the customer.